GreyPoupon24/Quiz_game/README.md

 QuizGame_template.asm is an older version of the project with a set order of questions

 cap_flag_tester.asm was used to test the ability for the project to register capacitive button presses and debug issues with noise in measurements

+cap_measurment_picofarads.asm was used to measure the capacitance of the 4 sensors